 Because the ice sheets break up under the right conditions, rocks trapped in different sheets may move in isolation of one another.
 This may be why the trails do not always remain parallel.
 The rocks left their trails in the underlying mud, visible only once the ice and water dried up.

-So, as it turns out, invisible desert fairies and rogue magnetic disturbances have nothing to do with the sailing stones in Death Valley.
-Nothing even as exciting as hurricane force winds are to blame.
-Although the true cause is much banaler than many people once thought, it is fascinating to think that very thin ice sheets can move huge boulders hundreds of feet with very little wind.
+As it turns out, invisible desert fairies and rogue magnetic disturbances have nothing to do with the Sailing Stones in Death Valley.
+Nothing even as exciting as hurricane-force winds are to blame.
+Although the true cause is much duller than many people once thought, it is fascinating to think that very thin ice sheets can move huge boulders hundreds of feet with very little wind.
 This testifies to the power of nature.